celestiaorg/.github/CONTRIBUTING.md

 are a member of that sub team, then you can push your development branches directly to the repository.

+### ADRs

+For architectural changes or improvements, Celestia uses Architecture Decision Record (ADRs) to flush out the design scope.
+These live in the code under `docs/adr`.
+PRs are used to open new ADRs for approval.

+### Issues

+When proposing new work, an issue should be created.
+Issues can be created for bugs, feature requests, improvements based on ADRs, etc.

 ### Pull Requests

+Before opening a PR, make sure that the scope of work was previously communicated, either via an ADR or an issue.
+Submitting code that has no background context is likely to be rejected because the implication and design has not been properly discussed.

 Celestia has a culture of prioritizing PRs.
 This prioritization focuses on unblocking others and finishing work before starting new work.